 6 years part time

 We were the first UK university to offer a specialist degree in marketing communications, and we have continued to develop our portfolio since then.
 We have recently redesigned this degree in collaboration with employers and marketing professional bodies, allowing us to keep up to date with digital trends.

-This degree will provide you with up-to-date marketing knowledge, a valuable industry qualification and a range of transferable skills, including competence in a European language.
+This degree will provide you with up-to-date marketing knowledge, a valuable industry qualification and a range of transferable skills, including competence in a foreign language.

-You can choose to specialise in either French, Italian or Spanish.
+You can choose to specialise in either French, Italian, Mandarin, or Spanish.
 This combination will make you stand out and excel in the global marketing industry.

 In your first year you will gain a strong foundation in essential marketing principles.
-Year 2 focuses on market research and the marketing mix, while Year 3 takes a strategic perspective and introduces direct, interactive and digital marketing.
+Year 2 emphasis marketing management and customer insight, while Year 3 takes a strategic perspective and introduces direct, digital and internet marketing.
 This degree will prepare you for a career within global marketing.

 You will have the option to undertake a work placement in your third year, providing insight and practical skills which employers seek in graduates.

-Students on this programme usually gain the Chartered Institute of Marketing's (CIM) Certificate in Professional Marketing on graduation, boosting their early careers.
-You will have the opportunity to gain exemptions from Market Research Society and Institute of Direct and Digital Marketing examinations, gaining professional recognition early in your career.
+You will have the opportunity to gain exemptions from Chartered Institute of Marketing, Market Research Society and Institute of Direct and Digital Marketing examinations, gaining professional recognition early in your career.

 Our Greenwich Employability Passport scheme recognises and rewards your participation in additional activities such as part-time work, volunteering, student societies or industry guest lectures.